10UWP/The-React-List/README.md

 -    react-native-fbsdk For Facebook Login in React Native.
 Follow the readme install notes.
 -    And much more.
 Explore the repository.

+[react boilerplate](https://github.com/mxstbr/react-boilerplate)  🔥 A highly scalable, offline-first foundation with the best developer experience and a focus on performance and best practices. http://reactboilerplate.com Start your next react project in seconds A highly scalable, offline-first foundation with the best DX and a focus on performance and best practices
+- Quick scaffolding - Create components, containers, routes, selectors and sagas - and their tests - right from the CLI!
+- Instant feedback -    Enjoy the best DX (Developer eXperience) and code your app at the speed of thought!
+Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
+Preserve application state even when you update something in the underlying code!
+- Predictable state management - Unidirectional data flow allows for change logging and time travel debugging.
+- Next generation JavaScript - Use template strings, object destructuring, arrow functions, JSX syntax and more, today.
+- Next generation CSS - Write composable CSS that's co-located with your components for complete modularity.
+Unique generated class names keep the specificity low while eliminating style clashes.
+Ship only the styles that are on the page for the best performance.
+- Industry-standard routing -  It's natural to want to add pages (e.g. `/about`) to your application, and routing makes this possible.
+- Industry-standard i18n internationalization support -   Scalable apps need to support multiple languages, easily add and support multiple languages with `react-intl`.
+- Offline-first - The next frontier in performant web apps: availability without a network connection from the instant your users load the app.
+- SEO - We support SEO (document head tags management) for search engines that support indexing of JavaScript content. (eg. Google)
+-    The best test setup: Automatically guarantee code quality and non-breaking changes.
+(Seen a react app with 99% test coverage before?)
+-    Native web app: Your app's new home?
+The home screen of your users' phones.
+-    The fastest fonts: Say goodbye to vacant text.
+-    Stay fast: Profile your app's performance from the comfort of your command line!
+-    Catch problems: AppVeyor and TravisCI setups included by default, so your tests get run automatically on Windows and Unix.
+- There’s also a fantastic [video](https://vimeo.com/168648012) on how to structure your React.js apps with scalability in mind.
+It provides rationale for the majority of boilerplate's design decisions.

 [typescript-react-redux-starter](https://github.com/rangle/typescript-react-redux-starter) Typescript, React, Redux, Webpack starter kit

 [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS modules with Sass support, unit testing, code coverage reports, bundle splitting, and a whole lot more.